 Some women feel short of breath at times while they are pregnant.
-It happens more often in the early part of the pregnancy, and again toward the end.
+You may notice that you're breathing more rapidly than usual.
+It happens more often in the early part of the pregnancy due to the changes in your hormones.
+It may also happen again toward the end of your pregnancy because of pressure from the baby.
 Mild shortness of breath from exercise that quickly gets better is not serious.

 You may get short of breath again in the later weeks of pregnancy.
 This is because the uterus takes up so much room that your lungs do not have as much space to expand.

 Doing these things might help with shortness of breath:

 - Resting when you feel short of breath

 - Moving at a slower pace

 Let your provider know if you have a history of asthma, as asthma may worsen during pregnancy.
 If you suddenly have a hard time breathing that is unusual for you, see your provider right away or go to the emergency room.

 Agoston P, Chandraharan E. History taking and examination in obstetrics.
 In: Symonds I, Arulkumaran S, eds.
 Essential Obstetrics and Gynaecology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 6.

 Gregory KD, Ramos DE, Jauniaux ERM.
 Preconception and prenatal care.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 5.